Spring-2026-CompE-561/PC-Builder/README.md

-﻿# PC-Builder
+﻿# PC Builder
 ## Overview
-PC-Builder is a website that takes in a user's budget, preferences, and use case, and recommends the best possible PC components.
+PC Builder is a website that takes in a user's budget, preferences, and use case, and recommends the best possible PC components.
 The goal is to simplify the PC buying and building process, especially for beginners.
 ## Core Features
 - Accepts user budget, use case, brand preferences, aesthetic preferences, and other details.
 - Generates a recommended build.